 Logistics Solution Guide: Air and Ocean Shipping

-How to find the right air and ocean shipping partner
+How to find the right air and sea freight partner

-In today’s connected world, businesses regularly forge international partnerships that require effective shipping strategies — but where do you start when evaluating logistics solutions?
-A reliable freight-forwarding partner makes the difference between successful strategies and those that come up short.
+In today’s connected world, businesses regularly forge global partnerships that require effective shipping strategies — but where do you start when evaluating logistics solutions?
+A reliable freight forwarding partner makes the difference between successful supply chains and those that come up short.

 There isn’t one correct or all-encompassing shipping solution.
-Your logistics plan should reflect the needs of your company and products.
-Even within the same industry, differing business models may dictate a company’s decision to rely on air or ocean transit.
-As you launch or expand your freight importing and exporting programs, review these key considerations before moving ahead with a logistics solution.
+Your logistics plan should reflect the needs of your organization.
+Even within the same industry, differing business models may dictate a company’s decision to rely on air or sea transportation.
+As you launch or expand your import and export programs, review these key considerations before moving ahead with a logistics solution.

-What to look for in ocean logistics providers
+What to look for in sea freight logistics providers

-If you’ve incorporated ocean transport into your shipping plan, logistics providers make up a key part of your success.
+If you’ve incorporated sea transport into your shipping plan, logistics providers make up a key part of your success.
 As you evaluate companies for this important partnership, look for these qualities:

 01 | Adaptable offerings

-Your ocean shipping needs can change, and your freight forwarder should change with them.
-Whether you’re importing or exporting, sending FCL or LCL shipments, or have unique product needs, find a shipper that works to understand your challenges — and presents
+Your sea freight needs can change, and your freight forwarder should change with them.
+Whether you’re importing or exporting, sending full-container load (FCL) or less-than-container load (LCL) shipments, transporting out of gauge or project cargo, or have unique product needs, find a shipper that works to understand your challenges — and presents solutions customized to your organizational needs.

 02 | Additional services

 Logistics providers that go beyond simply moving freight can add immense value to your company, from time savings to a reduced workload.
-Look for companies that provide a full range of logistics services like end-to-end visibility, purchase order management, and customs clearance to streamline your shipments and centralize
+Look for companies that provide a full range of logistics services like end-to-end visibility, global purchase order management, and customs clearance to streamline your shipments and centralize supply chain oversight.

 03 | Strategic network

 Seek out a partner with a widespread, nimble and unified global network that enables optimized transportation, creative solutions and enhanced efficiency.
-Additionally, strategic carrier partnerships are important for securing optimal pricing and reliable shipping performance.
-Those companies with a short list of core partners and diverse product leaders are likely to offer better rates and creative solutions.
+Additionally, strategic carrier partnerships are important for securing optimal pricing and reliable capacity procurement.
+Companies with a vetted list of carefully selected core partners are likely to offer a better, more robust experience.

-What to look for in air freight logistics providers
+What to look for in an air freight logistics provider

 Network leverage